-[Yet another portion of A Republic of Books, more of which can be found elsewhere on this ethereal site.]
+[Yet another paring of A Republic of Books, more of which can be found elsewhere on this ethereal site.]

 Honest cops are a lot like honest reporters.
 There aren’t many of them around, and they both work for naturally corrupt organizations with political agendas that otherwise fill necessary ends in a society that wants more than its willing to give in return.
 The question comes up, why do they do it?
 Comes up a lot.
 Like every morning when I’m drinking my coffee.

 But this morning was a little different.
 This morning I got a call from Peter Ignatz and he tells me that they have killed George Jones.

 George was one of the good ones.
 He was in for over twenty years, had stalled out as Lieutenant because he wouldn’t take the bribes, and should have been good for another ten, at least.
 Before that he had been a Marine.
 He could take care of himself.
 So they shot him in the back.

 My paper is not going to assign me to the story.
 My editor knows George was a friend of mine.
 So it’s on me to do what I will.
 Peter understands that I understand all that.